pkmn/ps/dex/README.md

 ```

 Note that `unpkg.com/@pkmn/dex` is configured to point at
-`unpkg.com/@pkmn/dex/build/production.min.js` already.
+`unpkg.com/@pkmn/dex/build/index.min.js` already.
 The ordering of the `<script>` tags does not
-matter as long as the `learnsets.min.js` script has loaded and populated the `DexLearnsets` global
+matter as long as the `learnsets.min.js` script has loaded and populated the `pkmn.learnsets` global
 before `Dex#getLearnsets` is called.

 ## Limitations